-The Criminal Justice Coordinating Council administers the Georgia Crime Victims Compensation Program, which helps victims and their families through the emotional and physical aftermath of a crime by easing the monetary impact placed upon them by providing financial benefits for expenses such as medical bills, loss of earnings, funeral expenses, mental health counseling, and crime scene clean-up.
+The Criminal Justice Coordinating Council administers the Georgia Crime Victims Compensation Program, which helps victims and their families through the emotional and physical aftermath of a crime by easing the monetary impact placed upon them by providing financial benefits for expenses such as medical bills, loss of earnings, funeral expenses, mental health counseling, and crime scene sanitization.

-The victim/witness must have reported the crime to the proper authorities within 72 hours of the crime, unless good cause is shown
+The victim/witness must have reported the crime to the proper authorities within 72 hours of the crime, unless good cause is shown.

 CATEGORICAL CAPS (FOR COVERED EXPENSES)

 - Medical/Dental Expenses - up to $15,000

 - Crime Scene Sanitization - up to $1,500

 - Funeral Expenses - up to $6,000 for crimes occurring on after May 6, 2015 and up to $3,000 for crimes that occurred prior to May 6, 2015

 CVCP is not an entitlement program, only those who meet all of the eligibility requirements will be approved.
 The above shows the maximum amounts that an eligible claimant may qualify for in each benefit category, the maximum program amount is $25,000 per victim.